- Home

 Spicy, comforting, and packed with flavour, dal is a mainstay of traditional Indian cooking.

 Typically made with lentils, beans, or peas, dal is endlessly versatile.
-It can contain a variety of spices (from cumin and coriander to ginger and turmeric) and be made to whatever consistency you like.
-You can serve it as a side dish or main course for your loved ones this Diwali – just don’t forget the roti, chapati, or naan for dipping.
+It can contain various spices (from cumin and coriander to ginger and turmeric) and be made to whatever consistency you like.
+Serve it as a side dish or main course for your loved ones this Diwali – just don’t forget the chapati for dipping.

 For a Diwali-inspired dal, try making this rich, buttery dal makhani from chef Sanjay Aggarwal.
-And to make your own naan, take a look at this recipe from Once Upon a Chef.
+And to make your own chapati, take a look at this recipe from BBC Good Food.

 4. Barfi

-When it comes to mithai, there are plenty of variations to choose from – all with different fillings, textures, toppings, and flavours.
+When it comes to mithai, there are all kinds to choose from – each with different fillings, textures, toppings, and flavours.
 But one of the most popular is barfi.

 Also called ‘burfi’, barfi is a fudge-like sweet treat made from milk, sugar, and ghee – and there are plenty of variations.